SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/framework/reserved_keywords.md

 ## What is a "reserved" name?

-A reserved variable name is simple a variable name that already has a predefined meaning.
+A reserved variable name is a variable name that already has a predefined meaning.
 Using a reserved variable name can lead to unexpected results or a hard to understand error in your interview.